CeVIO-User-Guide-Unofficial/cevio-ai-en/docs/songtrack/index.md

 \* Consonants are moved the same amount as vowels (if it can't move, using ratio to adjust instead; if there's no space for it, pass).

 \* Please use it as an auxiliary tool, as the mechanical correction may lose its original good listening feel.

-### Listen

-Perform a quick playback of the selected notes the selected note(s). \* In the adjustment screen, the selected range will be played back as a section.

 ### Cut